invadergir/juce-double-precision-poc/README.md

 The bulk of audio-processing APIs in Juce rely on code that deals with "`AudioBuffer<T>`" type, whose template type is typically "`float`" (single-precision) or "`double`" (double-precision).
 Different audio host software or standalone implementations may use one or the other precision, so Juce-based code has to support both.
 To avoid duplicating code, the software developer usually templatizes their classes and incurs the "template penalty" during development:  higher difficulty during development, testing, and maintenance of this code.
 (The problem occurs because C++ does not allow virtual member functions to use templatized parameters; it is only allowed in templated classes.)
 There is a need for a way to avoid the template interface patterns required inside this environment and to use object-oriented software designs that are easier to develop and maintain.

 The other benefit of object-oriented software designs is that they provide runtime flexibility where templatized code is much less so.
 For example, consider the case of having effect processors that could be ordered in any way the user wishes.
-It is very difficult and maybe prohibitively memory-exensive to implement this with templates using "`juce::dsp`"-based effect processors and "`juce::dsp::ProcessorChain`"; all of the possible effect combinations would have to be declared and instantiated at compile time and activated based on the user's choices.
-With standard object-oriented techniques this is comparatively trivial, where effect processing objects can be slotted into place very easily in any order the user wishes.
+It is very difficult and maybe prohibitively memory-exensive to implement this with templates using "`juce::dsp`"-based effect processors and "`juce::dsp::ProcessorChain`"; all of the possible effect combinations would have to be declared and instantiated at compile time and activated at run time based on the user's choices.
+With standard object-oriented techniques this is comparatively trivial, since effect processing objects can be slotted into place very easily in any order requested.

 ## Hypothesis